 If your research on a company comes up empty, then that may be the most obvious red flag of all.

 In addition, you should also be able to easily find a contact in human resources to send your materials to or reach out to with any questions.
-If that information isn't included on the posting, and is impossible to find, that should set off even more alarm bells.
+If that information isn't included in the posting and is impossible to find, that should set off even more alarm bells.

 Reputable companies take the process of recruiting new talent extremely seriously.
 They're going to spend a lot of time crafting the job posting, and they're going to make sure it has been proofread.